emqx/cloud-docs/en_US/faq.md

 Currently, EMQ X Cloud supports `PayPal` to complete the monthly bill payment.

-### How to get the voucher?
+### How to get the credits?

-If you need to experience all the functions of the standard deployment, you can submit a [ticket](contact.md) or email (cloud@emqx.io) to get in touch with us, and we will issue a certain amount of vouchers based on your business needs
+If you need to experience all the functions of the standard deployment, you can submit a [ticket](contact.md) or email (cloud@emqx.io) to get in touch with us, and we will issue a certain amount of creditss based on your business needs

 ### Does it support annual and monthly payment?